Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Analysis

 \subsection{Robustness to Input Length Variability}

-Unlike conventional forecasting models restricted to fixed-length inputs, our method is trained with random patch masking to improve robustness to variable-length sequences.
-As shown in Table~\ref{table5:varyinginputlength}, the model maintains stable performance across all test input lengths on the SolarWind dataset without requiring retraining.
+Random patch masking is primarily designed to make the model robust to incomplete inputs caused by block-wise missing intervals at test time.
+An additional benefit of this design is robustness to input length variability, which remains a limitation for conventional forecasting models.
+Most existing approaches train and evaluate separate models for each target input length, and even models that technically accept variable lengths often degrade in performance when the sequence length changes.
+As shown in Table~\ref{table:varyinginputlength}, CTF maintains stable performance across all test input lengths on the SolarWind dataset without requiring retraining.
 Since each channel has a different sampling period, we define the input length based on the channel with the smallest sampling interval, which corresponds to 576 time steps over 2 days.
-Even when this length is reduced to 288 (equivalent to 1 day), the CMSE increases by only 4.9\%, demonstrating strong generalization to input length variation, which is an essential property for real-world forecasting under inconsistent input conditions.
+Even when this length is reduced to 288 (equivalent to 1 day), the CMSE increases by only 4.9\%, demonstrating strong generalization to input length variation, which is another essential property for real-world forecasting under inconsistent input conditions.